RahalAmrith/ssh_honeypot/README.md

-Here’s the rewritten README in a clean, copy-friendly format:

----

 # SSH Honeypot with Alpine Linux and Ubuntu-Like Environment

 This project creates a Dockerized SSH honeypot designed to resemble a typical Ubuntu server environment.
 The honeypot logs all connection attempts and user commands for analysis, making it an effective tool for gathering intelligence about potential attackers.